 Prior to joining WDBJ7, Tim spent three years at WHSV-TV in Harrisonburg, VA, where he worked as a reporter and weekend anchor.
 Tim's work in Harrisonburg earned several statewide honors, including an award for continuing coverage of a Shenandoah Valley landfill controversy from the Virginia Associated Press, as well as an award for comprehensive coverage of Virginia agriculture from the Virginia Farm Bureau Federation.

-Tim is a product of the Bedford County school system, graduating from Liberty High School in 1998.
+Tim is a native of Bedford County, where most of his family has lived for generations.
 He's a 2002 graduate of Radford University, where he earned a bachelor's degree in Media Studies.
-Tim also holds a master's degree in Broadcast Journalism from Syracuse University.
+Tim holds a master's degree in Broadcast Journalism from Syracuse University, where he graduated from the S.I.
+Newhouse School of Public Communications in 2003.
 He currently serves as an adjunct professor in the Communication Studies department at Lynchburg College.